sdcoffel/cs2620/design exercise 1/readme.md

 ## Wire Protocol Comparison: JSON vs our custom protocol

 Full documentation of the comparison is covered across the engineering notebooks in the engineering notebooks folder.
 Unsurprisingly, our protocol is more compact than JSON; we send fewer bytes over the network on every send/recieve call over the network.
+But, we note that improvement is possible on this front by serializing our messages further.
+Something to look forward to!